 Fireworks and your dog: our top tips

-Autumn is a wonderful season and as we move into November for many of us that means huddling up with our friends by a bonfire to enjoy a beautiful firework display.
-But for our four legged friends the loud bangs and burst of bright light can cause stress and anxiety.
+Autumn is a wonderful season and as we move into November for many of us that means cuddling up with our friends by a bonfire to enjoy a beautiful firework display.
+But for our friends, the loud bangs and bursts of bright light can cause stress and anxiety.
 While the fireworks may be inevitable there are lots of ways you can help your dog feel safe.

 Do your research

 Check where and when firework displays will be taking place in your local area so you know what to expect and have time to prepare.
 It’s also a good idea to speak to your neighbours so they can let you know if they will be having their own celebrations.

 Where possible you want to avoid walking your dog at times when fireworks are likely to go off so it’s a good idea to consider taking your dog out earlier in the day.
 You can always use a PitPat dog activity monitor to make sure they are still getting all the exercise they need.

 Turn on the radio or TV to mask any sudden bangs and close all the curtains so your dog can’t see any sudden flashes of light.
 You should also create a safe place for them in your house where they can go if they feel scared.
 You could drape a blanket over the table or their crate if they are used to using one.
 Just make sure not to lock them in as this can be even more stressful for them.

 During the fireworks, your dog may become scared and try to escape so it’s really important to make sure that they are microchipped and all details are up to date – just in case.
 Of course, the best thing to do is to prevent potential escape in the first place so make sure all external doors are closed and secure any potential escape routes in your garden.